‘A pillar and stalwart’: Oldest living American dies at 116

 CHARLOTTE, N.C.
-(FOX 46) — The oldest living American and Charlotte resident, Hester Ford, has died at the age of 116, her family posted on Facebook Saturday night.
+(FOX 46) – The oldest living American and North Carolina resident, Hester Ford, has died at the age of 116, her family said on Facebook Saturday night.

 “It is with great sadness that we announce the passing of our beloved Mother Hester McCardell Ford today,” the statement read.
 “She was a pillar and stalwart to our family and provided much-needed love, support and understanding to us all.
 She was the seed that sprouted leaves and branches which is now our family.”

-Ford was born in Lancaster County, S.C. on August 15, 1904, and went on to have 12 children with her husband, and has more than 50 grand-kids and 120 great-grand-kids.
+Ford was born in Lancaster County, S.C. on August 15, 1904, and went on to have 12 children with her husband.
+She has more than 50 grandkids and 120 great-grandkids.

 Ford married her husband, John Ford, at the age of 15 and they moved to Charlotte in 1953, where they lived for 10 years before he passed.